 Make a Digital Bucket List

-Once you’ve created your Bucket List, hang it somewhere you will see it frequently.
+Once you’ve created your Bucket List, hang it somewhere you will see it several times a day.

 Then, use visualization techniques in conjunction with your bucket list.

 - Close your eyes and visualize yourself enjoying each activity on your bucket list.

 - Imagine how much pleasure and joy you’ll feel when doing each activity.

 - See yourself checking each item off your list.

 (I know it sounds hokey, but if professional athletes and other successful people use visualization, there must be something to it!)

 Okay, I’ve made my Bucket List.
 Now what??